Cancer Type – Breast

 Bio – “And they cut into my skin, and they cut into my body, but they will never get a piece of my soul,” lyrics from Melissa’s inspired breast cancer song.

-Etheridge debated on whether or not she should have a mastectomy, and consulted with one of the country’s preeminent breast cancer experts.
-A mastectomy does not remove all the breast tissue, and so she felt going “all-in” and doing something drastic may not yield better results and opted for a lumpectomy.
+Etheridge debated whether or not she should have a mastectomy and consulted with one of the country’s preeminent breast cancer experts.
+A mastectomy does not remove all the breast tissue, and so she felt going “all-in” and doing something drastic may not yield better results and instead chose a lumpectomy.
 The tumor was removed as well as several lymph nodes.

 Her after cancer story is sweet.
-Her partner, Tammy Lynn Michaels gave birth to their twins, daughter Johnnie Rose and son Miller Steven.
-In addition, she views food as something that nourishes her body versus eating Pop-Tart’s as comfort food.
+Her partner, Tammy Lynn Michaels, gave birth to their twins, daughter Johnnie Rose and son Miller Steven.
+In addition, she views food as something that nourishes her body versus eating Pop-Tart’s like comfort food.

-Listen the the song, ‘I Run For Life’, Melissa wrote after her battle with cancer to inspire others – https://youtu.be/PQtBM9DZODU
+Listen the the song, ‘I Run For Life,’ Melissa wrote after her battle with cancer to inspire others

 |Born||Melissa Lou Etheridge, May 29, 1961 (age 59), Leavenworth, Kansas, U.S.|

 |Spouse(s)||Tammy Lynn Michaels (m.
 2003; div.
 2010), Linda Wallem (m.
 2014)|

 |Genres||Heartland rock, roots rock, folk rock, blues rock, country rock|

 Image Credits – By Angela George / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)